How To Manage Adverse Weather Absence

-My tips will help you remove any confusion about what you expect from your employee’s in terms of notification of absence and manages their expectations about what will happen in terms of recording the absence and payment if they don’t make it into work.
+My tips on how to manage adverse weather absence will help you remove any confusion about what you expect from your employee’s in terms of notification of absence and manage their expectations about what will happen in terms of recording the absence and payment if they don’t make it into work.

 When there is a period of adverse weather you will have employee’s who are unable to attend work, or you may decide to close your business, or part of it.
 In these circumstances you need to decide how that lost time will be recorded and paid.

 - Stipulate who employee’s should contact with any time limits – include contact details for extra clarity ie mobile phone numbers

 - Situations to notify – you may want to include notification of anticipated lateness due to disruptions caused to roads and public transport.